 I once tried to teach Italian to a friend and I was surprised (and embarrassed) by the fact that I struggled to explain certain things regarding the syntactic structure of the language.
 I realised that – no matter how linguistically aware – we all have a tendency to take our mother tongue for granted.

-So we shouldn’t judge native English speakers too harshly for the errors they tend to make when writing and speaking in their language.
-But we can kindly point out to them what they are:
+So we shouldn’t judge native English speakers too harshly for the spelling and grammatical errors they tend to make when writing and speaking in their language.

 1. Affect vs. Effect

 ‘Affect’ is a verb meaning ‘to have an impact’: The rightwing press affected the election results.
 Or ‘to upset’: His death affected her deeply.

 ‘Effect’ is a noun meaning ‘impact’, ‘outcome’: The food we eat has an effect on our health. – The weather has an effect on my mood (or: It affects my mood).